montero-melis/2019_SP13_design_analysis/to-do.md

 bfda_sp13
 ---------

-- Run all simulations with B = 10000
-- State so in the intro!
+- State B=10000 in the intro!
-- Add simulation with t-test + d=0.4

 reanalysys_original
 -------------------

-- Present t-test analysis first, eta-squared to d conversion later
+- Present brms model first and its interpretation first; then lme4 as a sanity check
 - Remove 2x4 ANOVA analysis from re-analysis script (to make it less cumbersome)